 The Portland Water Bureau does not currently treat for Cryptosporidium, but the City is required to do so under state and federal drinking water regulations.
-Portland is working to install filtration treatment by 2027 under a compliance agreement with OHA.
+Portland is working to have the filtration treatment system fully operational by 2027 under a compliance agreement with OHA.
 Meanwhile, the Portland Water Bureau is implementing interim measures such as watershed protection and additional raw water monitoring for Cryptosporidium to protect public health.
 Consultation with public health officials continues to conclude that the general public does not need to take any additional precautionary measures.